-Dealing with the Challenges of Disulfide Bridge Analysis in Biopharmaceuticals
+Dealing with the Challenges of Disulfide Bridge Analysis in Biopharmaceuticals - Insulin and Analogs

-Residues 6 and 7 on the B-chain are both Cysteine, meaning that it is not possible to proteolytically cleave between them.
+Residues 6 and 7 on the A-chain are both Cysteine, meaning that it is not possible to proteolytically cleave between them.
 So how do you obtain data to satisfy the regulators that, for example, your biosimilar Insulin Glargine has the same disulfide bridge pattern as the innovator reference product?

 A digestion strategy needs to be employed which can release disulfide bridged peptides.
 In our experience with Insulin and analogs, non-specific proteases are best at accomplishing this.
 The peptides released can then be assessed using MS, MSe and/or MS/MS to provide data to confirm the disulfide bridge structure(s) present and also to provide comparative data with the reference.
 In essence, a robust digestion strategy accompanied by high end mass spectrometric analysis is able to define which of the disulfide bridge structures above are present and hopefully show that the expected disulfide bridge structure below is present.